Toronto District School Board

 Including Students with Special Education Needs in French As A Second Language Programs

-In the past, it may have been thought that students with Special Education needs should not participate (or would not thrive if they did) in French programs, particularly French Immersion and Extended French.
-Research on these programs and students with Special Education needs confronts that assumption and we know that students with Special Education needs can indeed benefit from, and thrive in French programs of all kinds.
+Research on French programs and students with Special Education needs confronts the assumption that students with Special Education needs should not participate (or would not thrive if they did) in French programs, particularly French Immersion and Extended French.
+We know that students with Special Education needs can indeed benefit from, and thrive in French programs of all kinds.
 All efforts should be made to design and deliver a program that supports a wide range of learning styles and needs.

 Teachers in French programs can and shall use assessment strategies to identify strengths and learning needs for all students and design a differentiated program to meet them.
 Learning experiences may be differentiated by content, process, product, environment or language complexity based on the strengths and needs of the students.
 Teachers in French programs can and shall develop an IEP (Individual Education Plan) if it is deemed necessary.